 Let’s discuss eBooks first.

-You also get good support and statistics from Amazon Kindle Direct Publishing and because it's free to publish your work, it doesn't cost you anything to upload your eBook to Amazon and start selling.
+You also get good support and statistics from Amazon Kindle Direct Publishing, and because it's free to publish your work, it doesn't cost you anything to upload your eBook to Amazon and start selling.
 Another good thing is that you control the pricing, so you can decide how much you want to sell your book for and basically how much you want to make on that book.

-On the negative side, Amazon likes to keep control so you really have no idea who is buying your books.
+On the negative side, Amazon likes to keep control, so you really have no idea who is buying your books.
 This means you cannot directly promote any of your other work to Amazon buyers, and so customers continue to buy via Amazon rather than directly buying from you.

 Promoting Your eBooks With KDP

-They've also launched a few schemes over the last few years which have divided the community of eBook makers, one of them being Kindle Select.
-Some of these schemes basically lock you into exclusivity of using Amazon.
+They've also launched a few schemes over the last few years, which have divided the community of eBook makers, one of them being Kindle Select.
+Some of these schemes basically lock you into the exclusivity of using Amazon.
 So rather than using other platforms which also sell Kindle books, you have to go only with Amazon for a set period.
 At the time of writing this, that set period is three months.
 There are some advantages to this, however, because you can do promotions (such as price promotions or free book giveaways) for your books using Kindle Select.

 Although Amazon is an enormous marketplace for books, you still have to do self-promotion to get your books moving and to spread the word about your books that are on the Amazon marketplace.

 So how does Amazon KDP work?
 It's fairly simple.
 You need to upload a text file of your eBook to Amazon in the correct format.
 This has been simplified over the last few years, so it's not quite as difficult as it used to be.
-You then need to upload a cover of your book, once approved you can then go on to promote your book.
+You then need to upload a cover of your book; once approved, you can then go on to promote your book.

 Paperback Publishing With KDP

 Okay, let's talk about paperback publishing.
-Up until recent years we would normally have used a platform called CreateSpace (or similar online software) to produce paperbacks, but it wasn't a very user friendly interface and CreateSpace has recently been bought by Amazon and is now part of the KDP suite of programs to produce not only eBooks, but also paperbacks.
+Up until recent years, we would normally have used a platform called CreateSpace (or similar online software) to produce paperbacks, but it wasn't a very user-friendly interface, and CreateSpace has recently been bought by Amazon and is now part of the KDP suite of programs to produce not only eBooks but also paperbacks.

 KDP paperback publishing has several pros and only a few cons.

 Like eBooks, publishing your paperback through Amazon gives you global reach, so you've got the biggest online publisher in the world on your side.
 It also makes publishing your paperback a lot easier than it used to be.
-Particularly if you've already published an eBook, as you can have a paperback version published pretty quickly just based on your eBook - you just click on the option to make a paperback and follow the instructions and you will soon have a paperback version to compliment your eBook version.
+Particularly if you've already published an eBook, as you can have a paperback version published pretty quickly just based on your eBook – you just click on the option to make a paperback and follow the instructions, and you will soon have a paperback version to complement your eBook version.
 A fairly easy process.